 Master's degree in Library or Information Science from an ALA-accredited institution.

-Relevant experience in an academic, large public, or special library, or in a related field.
+Relevant experience in an academic, large public, or special library.

-Demonstrated experience using a wide variety of platforms, applications, hardware, and software.
+Demonstrated experience using a wide variety of library systems platforms, applications, and current library-related hardware and software.

 Experience with web-scale discovery layers and metasearch technologies.